 Professor James Raven

 Professor James Raven FBA is a Fellow of Magdalene College, Cambridge University.
 He is an Affiliated Lecturer in the Faculty of History, a member of the Faculty of English, Emeritus Professor of Modern History at the University of Essex, and Director of the Centre for Bibliographical History.
 A Fellow of the British Academy, a Fellow of the Royal Historical Society, Fellow of the Society of Antiquaries, Fellow of the Linnean Society, and a member of the American Antiquarian Society, he has also held various visiting appointments in the United States, France, Italy and Britain.
 His publications in social and cultural history and cultural studies were recognized with the award of LittD from Cambridge in 2012.
-He is Director of the Cambridge Project for the Book Trust and Director of the Mapping the Print Culture of Eighteenth-Century London project.
+He is Director of the Cambridge Project for the Book Trust, and Director of the Mapping the Print Culture of Eighteenth-Century London project.

 Dr Hazel Tubman